Carpentras Synagogue

 Place Maurice Charretier, Carpentras

 The Synagogue was built in 1367 and restored in the 18th century by architect Antoine D’Allemand.
 It is the oldest synagogue in France still in activity.
+Tours that can be booked online are in French.
+Please contact the synagogue for information about tours in English.

 A registered historic monument, Carpentras synagogue, built in 1367 is the oldest active synagogue in France.
 With its cemetery, it constitutes a very rich heritage, evidence of a strong history which marked 14th century Provence, a place of memory steeped in emotion.